The Social Work Compact

 An initial draft of the Social Work Compact has been completed.
 The draft is now available for review and public comment.
 To read the Social Work Compact draft model language:

 Are you an interested stakeholder?
 To provide comment or feedback on provisions in the Social Work Compact, please click the survey monkey link below.
-To learn more about the Social Work Compact, join us for a weekly review of the compact language.
-See meeting information provided below.

 Frequently Asked Questions